bmswgnp/sync-android/README.md

 dependencies {
     // Other dependencies
     compile group: 'com.cloudant', name: 'cloudant-sync-datastore-core', version:'0.12.1'
-    // include this if you're targeting Android and do not want datastore encryption compile group: 'com.cloudant', name: 'cloudant-sync-datastore-android', version:'0.12.1'
+    // include this if you're targeting Android.
+If you also want datastore encryption
+    // you will need to include cloudant-sync-datastore-android-encryption as well (see below). compile group: 'com.cloudant', name: 'cloudant-sync-datastore-android', version:'0.12.1'
-    // include this if you're targeting Android and want datastore encryption compile group: 'com.cloudant', name: 'cloudant-sync-datastore-android-encryption', version:'0.12.1'
+    // include this if you're targeting Android and want datastore encryption.
+You will also need
+    // cloudant-sync-datastore-android (see above).
+    compile group: 'com.cloudant', name: 'cloudant-sync-datastore-android-encryption', version:'0.12.1'
     // include this if you're targeting Java SE compile group: 'com.cloudant', name: 'cloudant-sync-datastore-javase', version:'0.12.1'